Or, if not Fossil, at least some kind of modern

 Two users (or the same user working in different check-outs) might commit different changes against the same check-in.
 This results in one parent node having two or more children.

 Command: merge → combines the work of multiple check-ins into a single check-out.
 That check-out can then be committed to create a new check-in that has two (or more) parents.

 Most check-ins have just one parent, and either zero or one child.

 When a check-in has two or more parents, one of those parents is the "primary parent".
-All the other parent nodes are "secondary".
+All the other parent nodes are "secondary" or "merge" parents.
 Conceptually, the primary parent shows the main line of development.
-Content from the secondary parents is added into the main line.
+Content from the merge parents is added into the main line.

 The "direct children" of a check-in X are all children that have X as their primary parent.

 A check-in node with no direct children is sometimes called a "leaf".